cmotc/android-scullery/README.md

 work on Mac's, necessarily, but it probably will without much effort.
 So the following scripts have had their functionality significantly changed.

-  * ./scripts/init_kitchen ~ This script mostly checks for the proper configuration of the necessary dependencies for running the other scripts.
+  * ./scripts/init\_kitchen ~ This script mostly checks for the proper configuration of the necessary dependencies for running the other scripts.
     This is mostly subsumed by allowing the dependencies to be covered by the package manager, and what's left is dealt with in functions.sh.
-  * ./scripts/check_binaries ~ This script mostly checks for the proper configuration of the necessary dependencies for running the other scripts.
+  * ./scripts/check\_binaries ~ This script mostly checks for the proper configuration of the necessary dependencies for running the other scripts.
     This is mostly subsumed by allowing the dependencies to be covered by the package manager, and what's left is dealt with in functions.sh.
+  * ./scripts/check\_multiple\_working ~ This script is obsolete.
+It will be replaced with a menu which allows you to simply select the desired working folder.

 Scullery API
 ------------